-- Pass the national PMHNP exam administered by the American Nurses Credentialing Center (ANCC).
+- Pass the national PMHNP-BC exam administered by the American Nurses Credentialing Center (ANCC).

 - Maintain your certification & licensure through continuing education.

-For NPs working with addicts, the Addictions Nursing Certification Board (ANCB) also offers a Certified Addictions Registered Nurse-Advanced Practice (CARN-AP) credential.
-The requirements for certification are:
+For NPs working with addicts, the Center for Nursing, Education, and Testing (C-NET) also offers a Certified Addictions Registered Nurse-Advanced Practice (CARN-AP) credential.
+Applicants should: